-The public comment hearing will be held on June 6, 2022 from 3:00-4:30 pm via Zoom.
-The public hearing will be facilitated by MCBH staff and will take place during the regular meeting of the Behavioral Health Advisory Board.
+The public hearing will be held on June 6, 2022 from 3:00-4:30 pm via Zoom.
+The public hearing will be facilitated by MCBH staff and will take place during the regular meeting of the Behavioral Health Advisory Board (BHAB).
 The following will be completed following the Public Hearing:

-• There were Individuals in attendance. • The first gave a presentation about the plan that included information on the public hearing process and invited feedback and discussion.
+- There were 16 individuals in attendance, including BHAB members, clients and family members, MCBH staff, other Mono County staff, and a member of the press. - The Program Manager first gave a presentation about the plan that included information on the public hearing process and invited feedback and discussion.
 This presentation will be located at the address below; once approved, the minutes for this meeting will also be available at this link: